 EGI will provide contact points for issue management, vulnerability management and general roadmap and requirements issues.
 The respective personnel will respond within 2 working days to issues raised by the Provider.

+EGI will use the Provider's issue and vulnerability management system, where appropriate, to communicate about any issues vulnerabilities.

+EGI will provide documentation about deployment and usage statistics of the delivered software components.

 Termination and Release from Agreement